Parasitic drag: Skin friction drag

 Skin friction drag arises from the friction of the fluid against the "skin" of the object that is moving through it.
 Skin friction arises from the interaction between the fluid and the skin of the body, and is directly related to the wetted surface, the area of the surface of the body that is in contact with the fluid.
 Air in contact with a body will stick to the body's surface and that layer will tend to stick to the next layer of air and that in turn to further layers, hence the body is dragging some amount of air with it.
 The force required to drag an "attached" layer of air with the body is called skin friction drag.
 Skin friction drag imparts some momentum to a mass of air as it passes through it and that air applies a retarding force on the body.
 As with other components of parasitic drag, skin friction follows the drag equation and rises with the square of the velocity.

 Skin friction is caused by viscous drag in the boundary layer around the object.
 The boundary layer at the front of the object is usually laminar and relatively thin, but becomes turbulent and thicker towards the rear.
 The position of the transition point from laminar to turbulent flow depends on the shape of the object.
 There are two ways to decrease friction drag: the first is to shape the moving body so that laminar flow is possible.
-The second method is to increase the length and decrease the cross-section of the moving object as much as practicable.
+The second method is to increase the length and decrease the cross-section of the moving object as much as is practical.
 To do so, a designer can consider the fineness ratio, which is the length of the aircraft divided by its diameter at the widest point (L/D).
 It is mostly kept 6:1 for subsonic flows.
 Increase in length increases Reynolds number ($Re$).
 With $Re$ in the denominator for skin friction coefficient's relation, as its value is increased (in laminar range), total friction drag is reduced.
 While decrease in cross-sectional area decreases drag force on the body as the disturbance in air flow is less.